Finding a Top Financial Advisor Firm in Ohio

 Clearstead Advisors Background

 Until 2018, Clearstead Advisors was known as Hartland & Co.
-The firm is owned by three different companies: Hartland Holdings, Inc., Hartland Management Investors, LLC and Rosemont Partners III, LP.
-The two Hartland groups are made up of employees of the firm, which was originally formed in 1989.
+The firm is indirectly owned by employees through two main entities: Hartland Management Investors, LLC and Flexpoint Ford, LLC.
+The firm was originally formed in 1989.

 This firm builds unique investment and financial plans for each of its clients as opposed to pairing clients with previously created solutions.
 The firm’s stated areas of expertise are retirement and healthcare management for institutions and family financial management for private clients.